What's causing your cold hands and feet?

 Women are also much more prone to a condition called Raynaud's syndrome, probably for the same reasons, which result in cold hands and feet.
 In Raynaud's, your fingers and sometimes toes turn cold and white, then go blue and numb when exposed to cold.

 Prolonged use of vibration tools used in building work can damage tiny blood vessels in your hands, making you prone to Raynaud's.
-A tablet called nifedipine, taken either daily or just in cold weather, may sort the problem out.
+A tablet called nifedipine, taken either daily or just in cold weather, may sort the issue out.

 Continue reading below